agroce/universalmutator/README.md

 Solidity
 ```

-All but C and C++ will try, by default, to compile the mutated file and use TCE to detect redundancy.
+All but C, C++, and Go will try, by default, to compile the mutated file and use TCE to detect redundancy.
 Of course, build dependencies may frustrate this process, in which case --noCheck will turn off TCE and just dump all the mutants in the directory, for pruning using a real build process.
 In the long run, we plan to integrate with standard build systems to avoid this problem, and with automated test generation systems such as TSTL (https://github.com/agroce/tstl) for Python or Echidna for Solidity (https://github.com/trailofbits/echidna).
 Even now, however, with `analyze_mutants` it is fairly easy to set up automatic evaluation of your automated test generator.

 MORE INFORMATON
 ===============